 Appearing for board exams?
 This DU student has a message for you

-Himanshi Munjal is a 1st year BA (English Hons) student of Shaheed Bhagat Singh College, DU.
-She appeared for her CBSE board exams last year (2018).
-In this article, she shares her experience with our readers regarding her anxiety before and after board exams and her struggle with college admissions; and whether all this stress was really worth it or not?
+Himanshi Munjal is a student of Shaheed Bhagat Singh College, DU.
+She appeared for her CBSE board exams in 2018.
+In this article, she shares her story regarding her anxiety before and after board exams and her struggle with college admissions; and whether all this stress was really worth it or not?

 Hello my dear juniors,